Why is the Iowa caucus so important? What to know about today's high-stakes vote

 When are the Iowa caucuses?

 The Republican Party will hold its caucuses on Monday, Jan.
-15. Iowa Democrats are holding a caucus on the same day, but are opting for voters to choose their candidate entirely by mail-in ballot this election cycle and will release the results on Super Tuesday on March 5.
+15, at 7 p.m.
+CT, or 8 p.m.
+ET.
+Iowa Democrats are holding a caucus on the same day, but are opting for voters to choose their candidate entirely by mail-in ballot this election cycle and will release the results on Super Tuesday on March 5.

 Following the chaotic events of Democratic 2020 caucuses, Iowa Democrats had overhauled their caucus and presidential delegate selection process to ensure an indisputable winner.